OctopusDeploy/install-octopus-cli-action/README.md

 ## What is the Octopus CLI?

 The Octopus CLI is a command line tool that builds on top of the [Octopus REST API](https://octopus.com/docs/octopus-rest-api).
-With the Octopus CLI you can package your applications for deployment as either Zip or NuGet packages, and manage your environments, deployments, channels, projects, and workers.
+It enables you can package applications for deployment and manage your environments, deployments, channels, projects, and workers in Octopus Deploy.

 ## Examples